DUI Attorney in Santa Clarita, CA

 DUI convictions are placed on a person’s driving and criminal record.
 These previous convictions are taken into consideration when determining the specific penalties, including the length of both the prison sentence and driver’s license suspension, as well as the amount of the fine.

 If you have been charged with driving under the influence, you deserve to be represented by a lawyer who truly cares about you and knows how to win.
-When you choose Lias Law Firm, you can benefit from working directly with our attorney throughout your entire case.
+When you choose Lias Law Firm, you can benefit from working directly with our skilled Santa Clarita DUI lawyer throughout your entire case.
 While we cannot guarantee specific results, we can assure you that we work tirelessly to obtain the best possible outcome.